khadimultalukder/franklin-county-ohio/README.md

-# Montgomery County Sheriff Sale Auction Scraper
+# Franklin County Sheriff Sale Auction Scraper

 Logs into the Montgomery County (Ohio) sheriff sale auction site, walks the auction calendar, opens each case, and writes the extracted details to a Google Sheet.

 ## Files

-- `scrape_cases.py` — main script.
+- `franklin_scrape_cases.py` — main script.
 Collects all case links on a calendar page first, then scrapes each one individually (avoids issues with rows shifting/hiding mid-scrape).
 - `.env` — configuration (login, sheet target).
 Not committed with real secrets — fill in your own values.
 - `requirements.txt` — Python dependencies.